 2021 was the first year where I easily passed these questions.

 Being a bootstrapped entrepreneur is far from glamorous.
 There isn’t the confetti validation of getting into YC or raising a boatload of money.
 In many ways, it’s been a highly inconvenient choice.
 And yet as an ex-prestige-chaser, I’m surprised to say I’ve never felt more fulfilled by the struggle, doing things nobody would give me permission to do.

 The point isn’t to chase inconvenient goals per se.
 But when so much of life is devoted to making numbers go up, it’s worth questioning who you’re doing it for.

 One last thought: we set goals in the present for the future, but the world is constantly changing.
 Leaving time for active exploration might just be the best way to stay ahead?

 Here’s to saving time for random adventures and tumbles down the rabbit hole!
 If you want to dive deeper, give this inspiring book a read.

 👋 P.S.
 Want to join a top startup?
-Check out who's newly funded and hiring or compare your startup salary & equity, now includes hundreds of data points — yes, I recognize the irony 😊
+Check out who's newly funded and hiring or compare your startup salary & equity, now includes 1000+ data points — yes, I recognize the irony 😊